LazySheep006/xtalk/CONTRIBUTING.md

 Thanks for considering contributing! 🎉

-Xtalk is currently in an early **prototype stage** and is under active and rapid development.
+X-Talk is currently in an early **prototype stage** and is under active and rapid development.
 APIs, internal abstractions, and module boundaries may change as the project evolves.

 Despite this, **contributions are highly welcome**.